LLNL/Curvallis/README.md

 matplotlib, Tkinter, numpy, scipy, argparse

 Scipy can be difficult to install, so it may have to be installed manually if the installer fails.
-Although the installer has been tested using Python v 2.7.17, Python v 3.6.9, and Python v 3.8.1, the program itself requires Python 3.
+The installer has been tested using Python v 3.6.9, and Python v 3.8.1.
+The program itself requires Python 3.

-To install this program, type "python setup.py" into a terminal in the directory containing 'setup.py'.
+To install this program, type "python3 setup.py" into a terminal in the directory containing 'setup.py'.
 Run 'python setup.py --help' for more instalation options.

 For those adding features to Curvallis there is a versioning system for automatically updating the version string of Curvallis.
 To enable or update this feature add the "--versioning" argument to the setup program.
 You should only need to run the versioning setup once and the feature will be enabled for your local repository indefinitely.